pantor/ros-control-center/README.md

 ROS Control Center is released with a BSD license.
 For full terms and conditions, see the [LICENSE](https://github.com/pantor/ros-control-center/blob/master/LICENSE) file.

-## Authors
+## Contributors

-See [AUTHORS.md](https://github.com/pantor/ros-control-center/blob/master/AUTHORS.md) for a full list of contributors.
+See [here](https://github.com/pantor/ros-control-center/graphs/contributors) for a full list of contributors.